Refine your search

 Registration is study right specific

-If you have more than one active study right at UEF, register as present or absent for each one in Oili.
 If you register as present for more than one study right, you only pay the student union membership fee once.

 If you receive a new study right

-If you register for your previous study right first, contact the Student and Learning Services’ customer service.
-In your message, state whether you want to register as being present or absent to your previous study right.
-In this case, your registration for the new study right will be saved by the Student and Learning Services’ customer service.
+• contact the Student and Learning Services’ customer service.
+In your message, state whether you want to register as being present or absent to your new study right.
+Student and Learning Services will save your registration for the new study right.

 You can find the Student and Learning Services’ customer service contact information at the bottom of this page.